StingraySoftware/HENDRICS/README.md

 $ python ../mp_calibrate.py -h
 usage: mp_calibrate.py [-h] [-r RMF] [-o] files [files ...]

-Calibrate event light curves by associating the correct energy to each PI channel.
+Calibrates clean event files by associating the correct energy to each PI channel.
 Uses either a specified rmf file or (for NuSTAR only) an rmf file from the CALDB